ocaml/ocaml-lsp/README.md

 # if you already cloned, pull submodules
 git submodule update --init --recursive

-# create local switch (or use global one)
+# create local switch (or use global one) and install dependencies
-opam switch create . ocaml-base-compiler.4.09.1
+opam switch create . ocaml-base-compiler.4.09.1 --with-test

-# install dependencies
+# don't forget to set your environment to use the local switch
-opam install . --deps-only --with-test
+eval ($opam env)

 # build
 make build